MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ole-db-datasource-template.md

 5. Right-click the monitor, and then select  **Properties**.
 6. Enter the changes that you want, and then click  **OK**.

-## Viewing OLE DB Data Source Monitors and Collected Data
+## Viewing OLE DB data source monitors and collected data

 #### To view all OLE DB Data Source monitors